dantonini/user-story-matrix/README.md

 # Navigate through a structured implementation process for a change request
 usm code docs/changes-request/my-change-request.blueprint.md

+# Use a custom workflow by name
+usm code --workflow=my-custom-workflow docs/changes-request/my-change-request.blueprint.md

+# Use a custom workflow by path
+usm code --workflow-path=path/to/my-workflow docs/changes-request/my-change-request.blueprint.md

 # Reset the implementation workflow and start from the beginning
 usm code --reset docs/changes-request/my-change-request.blueprint.md
 ```

-> **Note:** The `code` command is currently a proof-of-concept and will be extended with more advanced AI integration capabilities in upcoming releases.
-It provides a structured workflow with 4 predefined steps:
+The `code` command provides a structured approach to implementing change requests.
+It breaks down the implementation process into predefined steps and keeps track of your progress.
+The standard workflow consists of 8 numbered steps:

+1. Laying the foundation
-    - laying the foundation
+2. Laying the foundation testing
-    - minimal viable implementation
+3. Minimum Viable Implementation (MVI)
+4. MVI testing
-    - extend functionalities
+5. Extending functionalities
+6. Extending functionalities testing
-    - final iteration
+7. Final iteration
+8. Final iteration testing

 ### Elaborating User Stories from Vague Descriptions